Bachelor of Arts (BA)

 Doctor of Musical Arts (DMA)

-Applicants to programs in Choral Music must submit an audition recording (video format preferred for undergraduate applicants, required for graduate applicants) to be pre-screened by the faculty.
+Applicants to programs in Choral and Sacred Music must submit a pre-screen recording (video format preferred for undergraduate applicants, required for graduate applicants) to be pre-screened by the faculty.
 The results of this pre-screen will determine whether an applicant will be invited to perform a live audition on the USC campus in Los Angeles.

-Note: Recordings will not be accepted via mail or email for this program.
-Recordings must be submitted online through the “Fall DecisionDesk portal” by the December 1st deadline.
+Recordings will not be accepted via mail or email for this program.
+Recordings must be submitted online through the “Fall SlideRoom portal” by the December 1st deadline.
 Any application not complete by December 1 may be removed from consideration.

 The pre-screen recording should include the following: